yotamMoshe7/React-Ordered-List-Module/README.md

    o(1) in the worst case.
 2. Pop up element - by clicking on the pop up element, the function will check all the elements in the list and the largest element will be returned, in the next click on the pop   up, in the next pop up, the second largest element will return and so on. o(n) in the worst case.

+## Run project instructions
+1. For start the project just type in terminal 'npm install' and 'npm start'.
+2. For running Unit Test just type in terminal 'npm test'.